GSA/inventory-app/README.md

 Users who are already past the threshold receive the warning first and are given the warning period before they are locked.
 If email delivery fails, the failure is logged, the warning is treated as sent, and the warning is not retried.
 Reactivating an account restarts its inactivity period.
+To manually reactivate a deleted user by username or ID:

+    ckan reactivate-user <username-or-id>

+To manually soft-delete an active user by username or ID:

+    ckan soft-delete-user <username-or-id>

 ## License and Contributing